 The current CISSP outline is broad by design.
 The official weights are Security and Risk Management at 16 percent, Asset Security at 10 percent, Security Architecture and Engineering at 13 percent, Communication and Network Security at 13 percent, Identity and Access Management at 13 percent, Security Assessment and Testing at 12 percent, Security Operations at 13 percent, and Software Development Security at 10 percent.

-Why unsupported CISSP pass-rate folklore is weak evidence
+Why an unsupported CISSP pass-rate figure is weak evidence

 A usable CISSP pass-rate source would identify the data owner, candidate population, exam version, time window, CAT handling, attempt type, retake handling, and denominator.
 It would also distinguish a passing grade from a population statistic.
 Without that, a single percentage can hide more than it reveals.